Ianfeather/ianfeather.co.uk/src/site/posts/from-jekyll-to-11ty.md

 <img src="/images/pre-output.jpg" />

 To fix this, I removed the `md` directive from the `templateEngineOverride`.
-It then rendered fine.
+I'm not sure if this is the truly correct solution but after this it rendered just fine.

 ### Listing recent posts in the sidebar of a post page
 11ty has good support for [pagination](https://www.11ty.dev/docs/pagination/) but there were two things I couldn't initially figure out: